 What's a Registered Agent?
 Do I need one?

-While you’re not required to be physically present in the State in which you wish to incorporate, the State does require that someone is on file who is physically located within the State.
+While you're not required to be physically present in the State in which you wish to incorporate, the State does require that someone who is physically located within the State is on file.
 Why?
-The Registered Agent is the point person for your company, and the contact information is usually a matter of public record; your Registered Agent will receive correspondence from the State, inquiries from the Public, and Service of Process in the event of a law suit.
+The Registered Agent is the point person for your company, and the contact information is usually a matter of public record; your Registered Agent will receive correspondence from the State, inquiries from the Public, and Service of Process in the event of a lawsuit.

 What do the designations "Domestic Corporation" and "Foreign Corporation" mean?

 A Corporation is called a Domestic Corporation with respect to the State where it has been incorporated.
-Any other corporation not incorporated withing that State is called a Foreign Corporation.
-For example, a Corporation incorprated in Nevada is a Domestic Corporation in Nevada, but is condisdered a Foreign Corporation in all other States.
+Any other corporation not incorporated within that State is called a Foreign Corporation.
+For example, a Corporation incorporated in Nevada is a Domestic Corporation in Nevada but is considered a Foreign Corporation in all other States.
 A Corporation will normally have to qualify to do business in a State where it is not incorporated.